 “You guys haven’t finished your cleaning yet?”

-“We got carried away with other stuffs.
+“We got carried away with other stuff.
 Ehlo and I just got back from our parents’ houses.”

 “Oh.
 Okay.
 Then we’ll wait for you.”